R211 (New York City Subway car): Open-gangway trains

-It was announced in July 2016 that some of the cars would have open gangways, which allows passengers to see and walk through the entire length of the train.
+It was announced in July 2016 that some of the cars would have open gangways, allowing passengers to see and walk through the entire length of the train.
 These cars, which are designated as R211T, are the first contemporary trainsets to have full-open gangways in New York, and the first open gangway cars in the system since the introduction of the BMT D-type Triplex in 1925, the MS Multi-section cars in 1934, and the Bluebird Compartment Cars in 1939.
-Similar open gangway designs are used in major cities such as Toronto (Toronto Rocket), London (S Stock) and Paris (MP 14).
+Similar open gangway designs are used in major cities such as Toronto (Toronto Rocket), London (S Stock) and Paris (MF 88 onwards).
 The open gangways also help prevent subway surfing, as subway surfers can no longer climb between cars to reach the train's roof, as was possible on older trains and the R211As.
 To test out the curve radius and gangway flex in the existing 60-foot-long cars, an R143 test train was equipped with measuring gauges and was operated on most parts of the B Division.
 (Note: See also: